cheme/mydht/blog/tunnel.md

   * use of a service spawn from transport : a tunnel transport over another transport : bad as peer exchange is done with this transport.

 * in the global service : best but means that the mydht is specific to tunnel (an inner service can be use and/or sending receiving from outside), plus in mydht global service can easily send query to peerstore or mainloop (especially using a subset on peerstore : probably need to create a second variant of subset being more random : currently subset is a mix of random and not random depending on implementation , which broke a lot of tests).
+        Still having to keep a local cache of connected peer in global service is painfull and racy (only the cache in mainloop is fine).
+'RouteProvider' should be merge with the mainloop peer cache implementation, and use a synchronized connected peer cache (threading seems necessary).

 ## with error mgmt